rainealexander/unicode_sorter/README.md

 # unicode_sorter
-A Tool created to test Unicode display with the HTML% canvas, and sort characters for various projects
+A Tool created to test Unicode display with the HTML5 canvas, and sort characters for various projects